lubertRoft/robotics/README.md

 In this repository you can find some example packages for ROS.

-Developed on Ubuntu 18.04., ROS Melodic
+Developed with Ubuntu 18.04., ROS Melodic